Rev. John P. Connery, OSFS

 Name an Oblate who taught you an important lesson that has remained with you.
 What did he teach you?

 There was an Oblate who taught me a great lesson.
-I won’t say who, but he taught me what a powerful thing support can be when it is given and what a devastating thing it can be when it is withheld.
+I won’t say who, but he taught me what a powerful thing support can be.

 What advice could you give to a young person interested in religious life?